Rumeshkan County

 Rumeshkan County (شهرستان رومشکان) (Note: Also known as Rūmeshgān County) is in Lorestan province, Iran.
 Its capital is the city of Chaqabol.

 History

 Archaeological evidence shows the influence of Roman style architecture, and the name of this region is a compound of the words Rum (Romans) and eshkan (break) and it is believed that this area is where Eastern Roman Empire was defeated.

-In 2013, Rumeshkan District was separated from Kuhdasht County in the establishment of Rumeshkan County, which was divided into two districts of two rural districts each, with Chaqabol as its capital and only city.
+In 2013, Rumeshkan District was separated from Kuhdasht County in the establishment of Rumeshkan County, which was divided into two districts of two rural districts each, with Chaqabol as its capital and only city at the time.

 Demographics

 Population

 At the time of the 2016 National Census, the county's population was 39,058 in 10,742 households.

 Administrative divisions

 Rumeshkan County's population and administrative structure are shown in the following table.